 BeeWisdom is a network interconnecting the BeeExplorers, who are willing to explore the wonders of the bees and to offer them safe places to thrive.
 Born in 2017 in Portugal, the BeeWisdom network is now growing all over Gaia.
 BeeWisdom is co-created by its members, the BeeExplorers.

 Everybody who agrees with our basic principles is welcome to join, whether you are directly caring for bees or not.
-If you want to come on board, please contact us.
+If you want to come on board, please send back this form to email@example.com:

-Here is our current list of BeeExplorers, the lands they are stewarding and their projects and organisations:
+Here is the current list of BeeExplorers, the lands they are stewarding and their projects and organisations:

 - Vale Bacias, Colos – The living and experimenting place of Annelieke, co-founder of BeeWisdom.